 This report is based upon information, furnished to us by the Kentucky Public Pensions Authority (KPPA), which includes benefit provisions, membership information, and financial data.
 We did not audit this data and information, but we did apply a number of tests and concluded that it was reasonable and consistent.
 GRS is not responsible for the accuracy or completeness of the information provided by KPPA.
-Please see the "Actuarial Valuation Report as of June 30, 2021" for additional discussion of the nature of the actuarial calculations and more information related to participant data, economic and demographic assumptions, and benefit provisions.
-These reports should be considered together as a complete report for the fiscal year ending June 30, 2022.
+Please see the "Actuarial Valuation Report as of June 30, 2022" and the "2022 Actuarial Experience Study for the Period Ending June 30, 2022" for additional discussion of the nature of the actuarial calculations and more information related to participant data, economic and demographic assumptions, and benefit provisions.
+These reports should be considered together as a complete report for the fiscal year ending June 30, 2023.